wangchning/vocabulary/Vocabulary.md

 - This is the sought-after maximal ideal.
 - At the age of 17 she is already one of Hollywood's most sought-after actresses.

+### stable
+If you needed advice, you'd probably go to your most stable friend, the one least likely to act crazy or be easily upset.

+1.
+- When the horse is stolen, you lock the stable door.
+- Having issued this second edition of his interesting narrative, the landlord enters the stable.

+2.
+- The United States is now the only really powerful nation to have eased into stable democratic government from the ground up.
+- Trotting, prancing, and snorting as they came down the lane, they settled down once they were in the stable lot.

+3.
+- By a base B of a topological space X we mean a set of open subsets of X, so that any open subset of X is a union of open subsets in B, and that B is stable by finite intersection.

+### stimulant  &emsp;  /ˈstɪm.jə.lənt/
+A stimulant is a drug that speeds up your body or an event that spurs you to action.
+Both types of stimulant get you going.
+When Pearl Harbor was attacked, it was a stimulant that drove America into World War II.
+- Because cigarettes can be either a stimulant or a relaxant, the game has two modes.

 ### subject    &emsp;  /səb'jekt/

 ### submersion